 The resident’s evaluation dates of 04/01/2013 to 02/27/2014 “show [the resident] did not have any episodes of behavior between these assessment review dates” and only “one episode of verbal behavior, no episodes of physical behavior” as noted on the behavior mood tracking records from August 2013 to March 2014.

 The facility documented on 02/20/2014 “no documented behaviors during look back period.”
 The investigator interviewed the facility’s Director of Nursing on the morning of 03/06/2014 who stated: “there has not been an attempt to reduce antipsychotic medication since his admission in 2012, and there’s been no attempt over the last year to reduce the medication even though his behaviors have improved.”
 The Director also stated that “when he moved into his current room, his overall behavior improved and we thought he was stable on his meds and he was doing very well, I just never considered since he did not have any behaviors that his meds should be decreased.”

 Fulton Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being abused while residing at Harbor Crest Home, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being abused while residing at Harbor Crest Home, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our seasoned Fulton attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility, Administrator, and/or nursing staff that caused your loved one harm.